Cheminformatics Resources of U.S. Governmental Organizations 2026 Workshop

 Dr. Yitong Liu

-Dr. Yitong Liu discusses the integration of computational models to predict botanical phytochemical constituent clearance routes.
+Dr. Yitong Liu is presenting on the integration of computational models to predict botanical phytochemical constituent clearance routes.

 Dr. Yulia Borodina